-The second component of training is the vocational component, which trains you in the specific skills you need to become a barrister.
+The second component of training is the vocational component, which trains you in the practical skills and knowledge to become a barrister.
 This has traditionally taken the form of the Bar Professional Training Course (BPTC), but there will be several changes taking place next year.
 From September 2020, the Bar Standards Board will permit training providers to offer several new ways to become a barrister.
 These changes will be gradual, but if you are a sixth-form or university student, these changes are likely to affect you.
-For a more detailed summary of each pathway, please see https://www. barcouncil.org.uk/careers/generalinformation-and-faqs/vocational-stage/
+The pathways that are currently available are as follows: